GS4 AMP Double Count Courses

 GS24 Report of Final Examination Results

-All Ph.D. students and Master’s Plan A and Plan B students are required to complete and pass a final examination/defense.
+All doctoral students and Master’s Plan A and Plan B students are required to complete and pass a final examination/defense.
 The examination must be held by the published deadline of the student’s graduating term.
-The completed and signed form must be submitted to the Graduate School Office within two working days after the results of the examination are known.
+The completed and signed form must be submitted to the Graduate School within two working days after the results of the examination are known.
+The Report of GS24 Final Defense Examination is the standard form to be used.
+The GS24C Common Final Examination is not typically used by students — check with your department if you have questions about using the GS24C.

 Sample GS24 Form